Academy Sports and Outdoors Logo

 Repair

-Don't replace - re-lace.
+Don't replace — re-lace.
 If your glove needs a new set of laces, use a knife or U-wire and a straight-lace grooved needle to remove and replace one lace at a time.
-You'll need approximately three to six new laces, depending on your glove's size and the number of laces damaged or worn.
+Depending on your glove's size and the number of damaged or worn laces, you'll need approximately three to six new laces.

 Storage